 - Photography Concentrate.
 Photographers Lauren and Rob Lim share their photo booth setup.
 This one is perfect if you have a dSLR and a separate flash unit.

 - dslrBooth.
-Photo booth software for those with Nikon, Canon or Sony dSLR cameras.
+Photo booth software (Mac or PC) for those with Nikon, Canon or Sony dSLR cameras.
 Also works with webcams.